iliyan-trifonov/node-nvm/README.md

 If your app has a different structure you can specify the main js file like this(full path can be used too):

-    #server.js is in /
+    #server.js is in yournodeapp/
     docker run ... -e 'APP_MAIN=server.js'
-    #or with a full path which is the same:
+    #or with a full path which is the same as the previous command:
-    docker run ... -e APP_MAIN="/myapp/server.js"
+    docker run ... -e 'APP_MAIN=/myapp/server.js'

 You can also assign an UID to execute the node application with a specific user that exists on the host machine: